Moments of Pleasure

-"Moments of Pleasure" is a song written, produced, and recorded by British musician Kate Bush, released in November 1993 by EMI Records as the third single from Bush's seventh studio album, The Red Shoes (1993).
-The song peaked at No. 26 and spent 3 weeks on the UK Singles Chart.
+"Moments of Pleasure" is a song written, produced, and recorded by the English musician Kate Bush, released in November 1993 by EMI Records as the third single from Bush's seventh studio album, The Red Shoes (1993).
+The song peaked at No. 26 and spent 3 weeks on the UK singles chart.

 Composition

 In this song, Bush remembers friends and family who have died, including her aunt Maureen, dancer Gary Hurst (Bubba), guitarist Alan Murphy (Smurph), Abbey Road sound engineer John Barrett (Teddy), film director Michael Powell, and lighting engineer Bill Duffield.
 Composer and musician Michael Kamen arranged and conducted the orchestra, expanding on Bush's original piano accompaniment.
 Bush wrote the chorus "to those we love, to those who will survive" for her mother, who was sick at the time of recording.
 She died a short time later.
 The Director's Cut version features the chorus without lyrics.

 Critical reception

 In his review of the song, Ben Thompson from The Independent remarked, "A smile and a tear from the Welling siren."
 Chris Roberts of Melody Maker said, "'Moments of Pleasure' is The Big Literary Effort, Kate at her very tremble-inducing, vocal-range-like-the-Pyrenees best."
-Alan Jones from Music Week gave the song four out of five and named it Pick of the Week, writing, "Beautiful and traditional Bush fare with expansive orchestrations, poignant vocals and off-her-trolley lyrics.
+Alan Jones from Music Week gave the song a four out of five and named it Pick of the Week, writing, "Beautiful and traditional Bush fare with expansive orchestrations, poignant vocals and off-her-trolley lyrics.
 As subtle as 'Rubberband Girl' was direct, and probably as big a hit."

+Terry Staunton from NME commented that "her personal exorcisms reach new heights on 'Moments of Pleasure', a deceptively simple ballad with a swooping chorus and a coda where she namechecks the people who've been important to her over years.
+It's a song that may baffle the world at large, but it wasn't written for us; Kate's just decided to share it."
 Pan-European magazine Music & Media noted, "For most singers a ballad is just a slow song, but for Bush it seems like it has to be an emotional confrontation which classic composers would like to be credited for."
-Terry Staunton from NME commented, "Her personal exorcisms reach new heights on 'Moments of Pleasure', a deceptively simple ballad with a swooping chorus and a coda where she namechecks the people who've been important to her over years.
-It's a song that may baffle the world at large, but it wasn't written for us; Kate's just decided to share it."